-Upon arrival on campus, students holding F-1 visas must report to the Director of International Programs located in the Center for Global Education, Ceddia Union Building (CUB) 221.
+Upon arrival on campus, students holding F-1 visas must report to the Director of International Programs located in the Center for Global Education, Mowrey Hall room 247.
 Bring your passport, visa, and student copy of the I-20.

 Please be advised that students on the F-1 visa must be enrolled in full-time degree programs in order to maintain their immigration status.
 Also for F-1 students, no more than the equivalent of one graduate class or three credits per session (semester, term) may be taken online OR through distance education.